hafsahsiddiqui/sql-projects/A24 Films/README.md

 LIMIT 10;
 ```

-Answer: Ranks the highest-rated A24 films according to IMDb (a form of critical acclaim)
+Description: Ranks the highest-rated A24 films according to IMDb (a form of critical acclaim)

 ### 🗓️ 5.
 Long-Term Trends